dhirajms/twrp_device_Nokia_1/README.md

-## TWRP for Moto C Plus
+## TWRP for Nokia1

-Minimal device tree for building TWRP for panelli
+Minimal device tree for building TWRP for Nokia1

 ## procedure